Earthquakes on May 12, 2026

 3.8 km---✓ ReviewedUSGS →

-On May 12, 2026 at 15:52 UTC, a magnitude 2.1 earthquake struck 22 km WNW of Chenega, Alaska.
+Reports of a magnitude 2.1 earthquake 22 km WNW of Chenega, Alaska came in on May 12, 2026 at 15:52 UTC.
 At a depth of just 3.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 60.160°, -148.361°.
+Coordinates: 60.160°, -148.361°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12